ComputeCanada/magic_castle/docs/README.md

 envisioned as a way to accelerate the provisioning process by applying the security patches and OS updates in advance.

-**Requirements**: the operating system on the image must be CentOS 7.
+**Requirements**: the operating system on the image must be CentOS 7 or 8.

 **Post Build Modification Effect**: None - if this variable is modified, existing instances will ignore the change and future instances will use the new value.